gcstaublin/gcstaublin.github.io/_posts/2015-03-07-five-methods-of-providing-fallbacks-for-svg.md

 layout: post
 title:  "Five methods of provding fallbacks for SVGs"
 tease: "Got svgs?
 Here's how to serve fallbacks to older browsers"
-share: "Svg is wonderful, but if we support less capable browsers like IE8, we need fallbacks.
-Here's five possible methods."
+share: "Five options for providing SVG fallbacks to less capable browsers like IE8."
 date: 2015-03-07
 ---